CMMC 2.0 Compliance

 Certivo's automated campaigns achieve 95% response rates vs. 20–30% with manual outreach.

-• Targeted campaigns by contract, CMMC level, subcontractor tier, or CUI classification
+• Targeted campaigns by contract, supplier tier, or CMMC level requirement

-• Intelligent follow-up sequences adapting to subcontractor response behavior
+• Intelligent follow-up sequences adapting to supplier behavior

-• Format-agnostic: PDFs, Excel, SPRS exports, C3PAO reports, freeform responses
+• Format-agnostic: PDFs, spreadsheets, SPRS exports, C3PAO certificates, freeform responses

 95%